 For porn use, this might look like:

-- Cue: You’re alone in bed at night, phone in hand, nothing to do.
+- Cue: You are alone in bed at night, phone in hand, nothing planned.

 - Craving: A mix of boredom, tension, and the memory of how porn feels.